cdreide/go-speech-recognition-lib/README.md

 Compile with (run in the same directory as stream.go):
 ```
-go build -o go-speech-recognition-lib.dll -buildmode=c-shared go-speech-recognition-lib.go
+go build -o go-speech-recognition.dll -buildmode=c-shared go-speech-recognition.go
 ```

-In the end you'll have to copy the "libgostream.dll" in the same directory as your compiled C++ program and run your executable.
+In the end you'll have to copy the "go-speech-recognition.dll" in the same directory as your compiled C++ program and run your executable.

 ## Authors